We're nearing 'peak population.' These economists are worried

 We should all be wary of any form of pronatalism that proposes to turn back the clock on gender progress.

-But we also shouldn't accept the traditionalist premise that that would would even get us there, that children are women's responsibility, children are everyone's responsibility.
+But we also shouldn't accept the traditionalist premise that that would even get us there, that children are women's responsibility, children are everyone's responsibility.

 And perhaps if more of us saw that all along, we'd be in a different situation right now.